Bluetooth-Compose/Bluetooth-Compose/README.md

 Two ravens who talk to each other with that old Norse king, 'Bluetooth', in the middle between them!

+## It's all about communication!

-We've registered the following domains, and engaged a graphic artist to create the logo:
+So we've registered the following domains, and engaged a graphic artist to create the logo:

 - bluetooth-compose.com
 - bluetooth-compose.net